 An accomplished speaker, Ms. DeMato has lectured on topics pertaining to securities fraud litigation, fiduciary responsibility, and corporate governance issues throughout the U.S and Europe.
 Notably, Ms. DeMato has testified before the Texas House of Representatives Pensions Committee on the changing legal landscape for public pensions following the Supreme Court’s Morrison decision and best practices for non-U.S. investment recovery.

 Ms. DeMato is one of the industry’s leading advocates for institutional investing in women and minority-owned firms.
-She previously served as co-chair of an annual Women’s Initiative Forum, which has been recognized by Euromoney and Chambers USA as one of the best gender diversity initiatives.
-Furthering her commitment to DEI, Ms. DeMato is a member of the DAGA Women’s Initiative, which is committed to electing more women to the office of Attorney General.
+She chairs Saxena White’s Women’s Alliance, which is designed to foster women-centered development and leadership in the pension, investment and legal communities.
+Ms. DeMato previously served as co-chair of an annual Women’s Initiative Forum, which has been recognized by Euromoney and Chambers USA as one of the best gender diversity initiatives.

 Recently, Ms. DeMato was recognized by The National Law Journal as a “Plaintiffs’ Trailblazer” and was named a “Northeast Trailblazer” by The American Lawyer.
-Ms. DeMato was also named one of the “500 Leading Plaintiff Financial Lawyers in America” by Lawdragon in 2020.
+Ms. DeMato was also named one of the “500 Leading Plaintiff Financial Lawyers in America” by Lawdragon in 2020 and 2021.